Neighbors concerned with proposed Lincoln County prison site

 South Dakota Department of Corrections Secretary Kellie Wasko said in a statement that the location “is the best choice for a modern correctional facility that supports our state’s public safety needs, minimizes the impact on community growth, and keeps us close to available workforce.”

-KELOLAND News reached out on Monday to the DOC and requested an interview with Wasko or another official on why this specific site was chosen over others, but as of 6:00 Central Time had not heard back.
-The land is already owned by the state, and a news release from the state about the site says the choice is fiscally responsible.
+KELOLAND News reached out on Monday to the DOC and requested an interview with Wasko or another official on why this specific site was chosen over others, but as of 6:00 Central time had not heard back.
+The state is already the selected land’s owner, and a news release from the state about the site says the choice is fiscally responsible.